Autoland: Background

-Commercial aviation autoland was initially developed in the United Kingdom, as a result of the frequent occurrence of very low visibility conditions in winter in North-west Europe.
-These occur particularly when anticyclones are in place over central Europe in November/December/January when temperatures are low, and radiation fog easily forms in relatively stable air.
+Commercial aviation autoland was initially developed in the United Kingdom, as a result of the frequent occurrence of very low visibility conditions in winter in Northwest Europe.
+These occur particularly when anticyclones are in place over Central Europe in November/December/January when temperatures are low, and radiation fog easily forms in relatively stable air.
 The severity of this type of fog was exacerbated in the late 1940s and 1950s by the prevalence of carbon and other smoke particles in the air from coal burning heating and power generation.

-Cities particularly affected included the main UK centers, and their airports such as London Heathrow, Gatwick, Manchester, Birmingham and Glasgow, as well as European cities such as Amsterdam, Brussels, Paris, Zurich and Milan.
-Visibility at these times could become as low as a few feet (hence the London fogs of movie fame) and when combined with the soot created lethal long-persistence smog.
+Cities particularly affected included the main UK centers, and their airports such as London Heathrow, London Gatwick, Manchester, Birmingham and Glasgow, as well as European cities such as Amsterdam, Brussels, Paris, Zurich and Milan.
+Visibility at these times could become as low as a few feet (hence the London fogs of movie fame) and, when combined with the soot, created lethal long-persistence smog.
 These conditions led to the passing of the UK's "Clean Air Act," which banned the burning of smoke-producing fuel.

 During the immediate post-war period, British European Airways (BEA) suffered a number of accidents during approach and landing in poor visibility, which caused it to focus on the problems of how pilots could land safely in such conditions.
 A major breakthrough came with the recognition that in such low visibility the very limited visual information available (lights and so on) was extraordinarily easy to misinterpret, especially when the requirement to assess it was combined with a requirement to simultaneously fly the aircraft on instruments.
 This led to the development of what is now widely understood as the "monitored approach" procedure.